Dr Kirsten JenkinsTitle

-My initial teaching responsibilities at undergraduate level are to co-convene the Science, Nature and Environment first year course and to co-convene the third year Energy Policy and Sustainability course.
+My initial teaching responsibilities at undergraduate level are to convene the Science, Nature and Environment first year course and to co-convene the third year Energy Policy and Sustainability course.

-From September 2020, I will co-direct the MSc in Energy, Society and Sustainability alongside Dr Laura Watts.
+I am Programme Director for the MSc in Energy, Society and Sustainability, alongside Dr Laura Watts as Programme Co-Director.

-I am interested in supervising PhD applicants on topics related to energy justice, energy policy and energy transitions, especially from a STIS (Science, Technology and Innovation Studies) analytical perspective.
+I am interested in supervising PhD applicants on topics related to energy justice, the Just Transition, energy policy and energy transitions, especially from a STIS (Science, Technology and Innovation Studies) analytical perspective.